vincentcampanaro/assignments/README.md

 # Sheets to Tasks Assignment Sync
 Synchronize your Google Sheets assignments with Google Tasks seamlessly.

 ## Introduction

-This Google Apps Script allows you to automatically synchronize assignments listed in a specific [Google Sheets template](https://docs.google.com/spreadsheets/d/1ALoho_3oHCHn7qsL3HuwOTkCWu2Rz3ZojE3SVflN65c/edit?usp=drive_link) to Google Tasks.
-Any task added to the sheet is added to Google Tasks if it doesn't already exist there, ensuring you never miss out on a task.
+This Google Apps Script synchronizes assignments listed in a specific Google Sheets template to Google Tasks.
+Any task added to the sheet will be automatically added to Google Tasks based on the mode set in the script.

 ## Features

-- 🔄 **Auto-Sync**: The script will check if the task already exists on Google Tasks.
-If not, it will add the task.
+- **🔄 Auto-Sync**: If the task doesn't already exist on Google Tasks, it's added.
-- 🌍 **Timezone Aware**: The script considers your Google account's timezone when creating tasks.
+- **🌍 Timezone Aware**: The script respects your Google account's timezone when creating tasks.
-- 🛠 **Customizable Mode**: Switch between "test" mode (no tasks are added to Google Tasks, but logs will show the action) and "active" mode (tasks are added to Google Tasks).
+- **🛠 Modes**: There are three modes you can use:
+  - "test": Logs actions but doesn't add or delete tasks on Google Tasks.
+  - "active" (work in progress): Adds and updates tasks based on the Google Sheets data.
+  - "manual": Deletes all existing tasks and creates them from scratch based on the Google Sheets data.

 ## Prerequisites

-- Access to [this assignment template on Google Sheets](https://docs.google.com/spreadsheets/d/1ALoho_3oHCHn7qsL3HuwOTkCWu2Rz3ZojE3SVflN65c/edit?usp=drive_link).
-It's essential to use this specific template for the script to function correctly.
+- [Assignment template on Google Sheets](https://docs.google.com/spreadsheets/d/1ALoho_3oHCHn7qsL3HuwOTkCWu2Rz3ZojE3SVflN65c/edit?usp=drive_link). **You must use this specific template for the script to function correctly.**
-- Google Apps Script environment to run the provided script.
+- Google Apps Script environment to run the script.

 ## Setup

+### Google Sheets Template:
-1. **Google Sheets Template**: Start by making a copy of [this assignment template](https://docs.google.com/spreadsheets/d/1ALoho_3oHCHn7qsL3HuwOTkCWu2Rz3ZojE3SVflN65c/edit?usp=drive_link).
+1. Make a copy of the [assignment template](https://docs.google.com/spreadsheets/d/1ALoho_3oHCHn7qsL3HuwOTkCWu2Rz3ZojE3SVflN65c/edit?usp=drive_link).

-2. **Google Apps Script**:
+### Google Apps Script:
-   - Open your Google Sheets template.
+2. Open your copied Google Sheets template.
-   - Click on `Extensions` > `Apps Script`.
+3. Navigate to `Extensions` > `Apps Script`.
-   - Delete any code in the script editor and replace with the provided script.
+4. Erase any existing code in the script editor and paste in the provided script.
-   - Click on the disk icon or `File` > `Save` to save.

-3. **Select Mode**:
+5. Save your changes.

+### Select Mode:
-   - In the script, change the value of the `MODE` constant to either "test" or "active" depending on your requirement.
+6. In the script, adjust the value of the `MODE` constant to your desired mode: "test", "active", or "manual".
-     - "test" Mode: This won't create any tasks in Google Tasks, but you'll see logs of the actions.
-     - "active" Mode: This will create tasks in Google Tasks based on the assignments in your Google Sheets.

-4. **Permissions**:
+### Permissions:
-   - The first time you run the script, you will be prompted to grant permissions.
-This is necessary for the script to read your Google Sheets data and manage your Google Tasks.
-Make sure to allow the necessary permissions.
+7. The first time you execute the script, it will request permissions.
+Grant them to enable the script to read your Google Sheets data and handle your Google Tasks.

-5. **Running the Script**:
+### Running the Script:
-   - Go back to the Google Apps Script environment and run the `createTask` function.
+8. Go back to the Google Apps Script environment.

-6. **Scheduling (Optional)**:
-   - If you wish to run this script automatically at regular intervals, you can set up triggers in the Google Apps Script environment.
+9. Execute the `createTask` function.

+### Automatic Synchronization on Edit (Optional):
+You can set up the script to run automatically when you make an edit to the Google Sheet.

+1. In the Google Apps Script environment, click on the left sidebar's clock icon to access triggers.
+2. Click on `+ Add Trigger` at the bottom-right.
+3. For the function to run, select `createTask`.
+4. For the event source, select `From form > On edit`.
+5. Save the trigger.
+Now, whenever you edit the Google Sheet, the script will run.

 ## Support

-Should you run into any issues or have suggestions for improvements, please file an issue in this GitHub project.
+For issues or suggestions, please open an issue in this GitHub repository.

 ## Conclusion

-This script ensures you're always on top of your assignments by seamlessly syncing them with Google Tasks.
-No more missed tasks or manual data entry required.
-Just add your assignments to the Google Sheet, and let the script do its magic!
+Stay on top of your assignments by syncing them with Google Tasks automatically.
+Just populate your assignments in the Google Sheet and let the script handle the rest!